Umairican/Hotdog_Not_Hotdog/README.md

 The goal of this project is to train a convolutional neural network model with Keras to reliably distinguish if an image is a hotdog, or not a hotdog.
 With some luck, it may even be able to answer the age-old question of whether or not a hotdog is a sandwich.

+We are attempting to see if the model performs better than blindly guessing (50/50 in binary classification).

 ### Executive Summary

+Using convolutional neural networks with Max Pooling layers, we have managed to achieve an accuracy of 70% with our model.
+I have deployed this model on Streamlit to be tested, which takes uploaded images and returns a percentage response for whether or not the model believes it is looking at a hotdog.
+Test it out and see what results you get!

 ### Data